Polycademy/PolyAuth/README.md

 Hierarchal RBAC can be turned into Hierarchal object namespaced permissions.
 This allows roles to be interchangeable with multitenancy such as organisations.
 No longer checking for roles or permissions, instead you just check permissions => 'role.subrole.permission'.
 Hierarchal permissions!
 Since permissions are namespaced, they can have the same name.
 Thus a UI could be built for it.

-SESSION MANAGER is flawed.
-On average, there is 6 requests to the filesystem acquiring the exact same data on every HTTP request.
-This is stupid.
-This is happening because that SessionManager is ArrayAccessible object which is acquiring the session data from the remote source, every single time when using isset, set or get.
-There needs be a way to acquire the data at the beginning, do our checks, and then commit.
-Max 2 requests to the filesystem on every HTTP requets.
-One to acquire the data, one to commit the data.
-The solution to this is to make sure SessionManager caches the remote file source in memory during its operation.
-A commit is always a real commit.

 SessionManager should use the Cache interfaces like PoolInterface and DriverInterface.
 The point is SessionManager needs a persistence object.
 The persistence object can be SessionPersistence.